phoenixframework/phoenix/guides/routing.md

 user_path  DELETE  /users/:id       HelloWeb.UserController :delete
 ```

-Of course, the name of your project will replace `Hello`.
+Of course, the name of your project will replace `HelloWeb`.

 This is the standard matrix of HTTP verbs, paths, and controller actions.
 Let's look at them individually, in a slightly different order.